benders5e/benders5e/waterbender.md

 #### Water Dome
 *Cost: 3 chi*
-You create a protective dome (half-sphere) of water around you.
+You create a protective dome (half-sphere) of water above you.
 Its radius is equal to your normal bending range.
 The dome lasts 24 hours unless you dismiss it as a free action.

-You control the weather inside the dome.
 You must be outdoors to use this form.
+Once you create the dome, you control the weather inside it.
 Moving to a place where you don’t have a clear path to the sky causes the dome to break apart.

 Within the dome, you are protected from wind outside the dome and you can change the precipitation.
 It takes 6 seconds for the new conditions to take effect.
 Once they do so, you can change the conditions again without expending any chi.
 When the dome disappears, the weather gradually returns to normal.